Owl-of-Minerva/Neighborhood-App/README.md

 This project is an application featuring a map of bay area.
 On the map, a default list of restaurants  will be displayed.
 Users can apply filters like category and cuisine to see filtered results.
 Users can also input search criteria and click on a spcecific point on the map.
 Results will be displayed with certain region.

 ###
+Open Web App

+Keep everything in its original location.
+Open index.html with any browser and the map and other information will be loaded and displayed.

+###
 Functionnality

 After loading the page, a default list of restaurants will be displayed both on the map and on the option box.